katahiromz/WinKiosk/README.txt

 # WinKiosk by katahiromz

-WinKiosk is a freeware information kiosk terminal for Windows.
+WinKiosk is a freeware kiosk system for Windows.
 It works in Windows XP/Vista/7/10.

 ## Composition